 Instructions

-- Make the Tomato Sauce: Heat olive oil in a large skillet over medium heat.
-Add the chopped onion and cook for 3-4 minutes until softened.
-Stir in the garlic and cook for 1 more minute until fragrant.
+- Heat olive oil in a large skillet over medium heat.
+Add onion and sauté until soft and translucent, about 3 minutes.

 Notes